elec327/elec327.github.io/lab6/index.md

 receive a bonus.
 However, now you should do this using the "global intensity" bits.
 Make a video showing your APA102C being controlled by the temperature of the launch pad as in Lab 4.

-**Turn in the answers to the questions, your code, and a video URL on owlspace.**
+**Turn in the answers to the questions, your code, and a video URL on Canvas.**